wlandau/targets-shiny/README.md

 ```

 `cleanup = FALSE` keeps the process alive after the [`processx`](https://processx.r-lib.org) handle is garbage collected, and `supervise = FALSE` keeps process alive after the app itself exits.
 As long as the server keeps running, the pipeline will keep running.
 To help manage resources, the UI should have an action button to cancel the current process, and the server should automatically cancel it when the user deletes the project.

+### Transient mode

+For demonstration purposes, you may wish to deploy your app to a more limited service like [shinyapps.io](https://www.shinyapps.io).
+For these situations, consider implementing a transient mode to alert users and clean up resources.
+If this particular app is deployed with `TARGETS_SHINY_TRANSIENT` equal to `"true"`, then:

+1. `tar_make()` runs with `supervise = TRUE` so the all pipelines terminate when the R session exits.
+2. All user storage lives in a subdirectory of `tempdir()` so project files are automatically cleaned up.
+3. When the app starts, the UI shows a `shinyalert` to warn users about the above.

 ### Progress